Indicator catalogue

 Heavy precipitation

 Heavy precipitation events are abnormal amounts of rainfall over a short period of time.
 Heavy precipitation events are hazardous events that can, for example, damage crops and drive both landslides and pluvial floods.
-This indicator shows the number of heavy precipitation days over the past 365 days for a grid cell.
+This indicator shows the number of heavy precipitation days over the past 12 months for a grid cell.

 Raw unit: Number of heavy precipitation days in the past 12 months.